matejhof/nao-mirror-self-recog/README.md

-Tutorial for working with Nao in gazebo 9 and ROS melodic for self-recognision in mirror
+Tutorial for working with Nao in gazebo 9 and ROS melodic for self-recognision in mirror.
+For additional info you can emai me to outravoj@fel.cvut.cz
 ------
 ------
-After installing required software (Gazebo9 ROS melodic, SDK simulator and Naoqi python SDK (softbankrobotics - Matej can give you username and password) along with [Boost1.55.0](https://stackoverflow.com/questions/38705150/naoqi-library-to-python-sdk-in-ubuntu) -  clone this repo. in your home directory.
+After installing required software (Gazebo9 ROS melodic, SDK simulator and Naoqi python SDK (softbankrobotics - Matej can give you username and password) along with [Boost1.55.0](https://stackoverflow.com/questions/38705150/naoqi-library-to-python-sdk-in-ubuntu), clone this repository to your computer.

 1. Install catkin tools - [this site](https://catkin-tools.readthedocs.io/en/latest/installing.html)
-2. Install explauto library - library for controlling nao (will not build without it due to dependencies) - [this site](http://flowersteam.github.io/explauto/installation.html) ,
+2. Install explauto library - library for controlling nao with learned inverse models (will not build without it due to dependencies) - [this site](http://flowersteam.github.io/explauto/installation.html)
 3. go to catkin_ws
 4. Build workspace - catkin build
 5. Source - needs to be done whenever you open new terminal for launching gazebo and ROS or you can add it to ~/.bashrc once: source /opt/ros/melodic/setup.sh source ~/code-nao-simulation/gazebo9/catkin_ws/devel/setup.bash
-6. Go to misc
+6. Go to misc/
 7. Launch gazebo world with Nao in it: bash launch-naoqi-highres.sh

-**changes to nao_skin.xacro** - For both versions of nao (highres and lowres) go to nao_skin.xacro and all the way down to specification of controllers and plugins and in <plugin name="contact_plugin_torso_casing" filename="/home/vojta/code-nao-simulation/gazebo9/catkin_ws/devel/lib/libcontact.so" /> change filename to path in your computer.
+**changes to nao_skin.xacro** - For both versions of nao (highres and lowres) go to nao_skin.xacro and all the way down to specification of controllers and plugins and in <plugin name="contact_plugin_torso_casing" filename="/home/vojta/code-nao-simulation/gazebo9/catkin_ws/devel/lib/libcontact.so" /> change filename to path to library libcontact.so in your computer.
 Without this change the artificial skin will not work.

 After these steps Gazebo Gui with spawned Nao should pop up, simulation should be paused and Nao will have only Torso, arms and head with camera for mirroring right infront of him (white box).

 # Changes to Nao
-1. Removed fingers because of simulation issues
+1. Removed fingers due to simulation issues with them, fingers are replaced with one huge finger with no joints.
-2. Legs removed - for our purposes were redundant
+2. Legs removed - they were redundant for our purposes
-3. Added camera for creating a 'mirror'
+3. Added camera for creating a 'mirror'.
 4. Changed color of casing
 5. Fixed torso in space so Nao doesn't fall to the ground and remains stable